 - 1½ tablespoon of flour

 - Place rabbit in a container with lid.
-Season with a tablespoon of salt and a teaspoon of pepper.
+Season with a teaspoon of salt and a pinch of pepper.

 - Remove the rabbit from the container, shaking off the excess liquid.
 Reserve the marinade.